The 10 Best Songs About Gambling and Betting

-Music has always reflected what’s really important in life: love, relationships, and betting!
-Whether you’re a fan of folk, prefer pop to country, or you’re into your old-school hip-hop, there’s something for every musical taste.
+Music has always reflected the most important things in life: love, relationships, and betting!
+Whether you’re a fan of folk, prefer pop to country, or you’re into old-school hip-hop, there’s a betting anthem for every musical taste.

 1. Kenny Rogers – “The Gambler”

-Probably one of the most well-known songs about betting is Kenny Rogers’ “The Gambler.”
+“The Gambler” by Kenny Rogers is probably one of the best-known songs about betting.
 A pop-country crossover hit for the silver-haired crooner in 1978, the song tells the story of an encounter with a gambling man on a train, and the words of wisdom he has to offer:

 “You’ve got to know when to hold ’em

 When you’re sittin’ at the table

 2. Lady Gaga – “Poker Face”’

 Drawing parallels between relationships and the popular card game, “Poker Face” was one of Lady Gaga’s first major hits, launching her career as an international pop star.

 A poker face during the card game (as well as the “game of love”) is all about concealing your true emotions.
 If you want to be a professional player in either “sport,” then you need to have this trick down to a fine art.
 As for the song, Lady Gaga explained on a popular British TV show that the song was about having a poker face during intimate moments with a lover.

 No musical list is complete without The King.
 “Viva Las Vegas” was the theme song for the 1964 film of the same name, starring none other than the man himself as ‘Lucky Jackson.’